ksvedal/minid-mockups/README.md

 The rest of the flow (E.G. activation letter, SMS alternative and forgotten password) is similar to implementation 1.

-Neither the Application or authenticator is implemented to communicate with each other in any way and this is just a mockup.
+Neither the Application nor the authenticator is implemented to communicate with each other in any way and this is just a mockup.

 Version 1: Authentication code
 The app then generates a 5 letter code to be entered in the login flow.